JLaborda/JLaborda/README.md

 - Published **two Q1 journal papers** on Bayesian Networks and Distributed Learning
 - Developed **pGES**, a novel algorithm for Bayesian Network structure learning
 - Implemented an **MCTS-based search** algorithm to improve the quality of Bayesian Network structures
+- Deployed a CI/CD pipeline for the **consensusBN** library that implements Bayesian Network Structure Fusion algorithms that create a Bayesian Network consensus for a set of Bayesian Networks.

 ### 🔬 Published Papers
 - [2024] Parallel structural learning of Bayesian networks: Iterative divide and conquer algorithm based on structural fusion.
 Knowledge-Based Systems.
 IF: 7.2.
 Ranking JCR: Q1. [link](https://www.sciencedirect.com/science/article/pii/S095070512400474X?via%3Dihub)